Package 'BIOMASS'

 Value

-• corner_plot_ID: If dealing with multiple plots : the plot code
+• plot_ID: If dealing with multiple plots: the plot code, else, a column containing an empty character

 • subplot_ID: The automatically generated subplot code, using the following rule : subplot_X_Y